10.9. typped.lexer¶

 This is a simple example of using the lexer.
 Notice that multiple token definitions

-can be combined using the def_multi_tokens
+can be combined using the def_multi_tokens method.
+It is usually better to

 define a shorter alias for the function call, however.: